jython/book/chapter19.rst

   maintain a cache or compute an index.

   Having said that, daemon threads are certainly convenient when playing around with some ideas.
-Often lifecycle management for a program is using "Control-C" to terminate.
-Under that scenario, daemon threads don't get in the way.
+Maybe your lifecycle management of a program is to use "Control-C" to terminate.
+Unlike regular threads, running daemon threads won't get in the way and prevent JVM shutdown.

-  Our advice then is to not use daemon threads, at least not without serious thought given to their usage.
+  With that in mind, it's generally best not use daemon threads.
+At the very least, serious thought should be given to their usage.

 Thread Locals